project-alice-assistant/docs/docs/satsetup/troubleshooting.md

 This will manually start ProjectAlice printing out every details and stopping if any unrecoverable error arises.
 Check for these errors and report them if any on [Github](https://github.com/project-alice-assistant/ProjectAliceSatellite/issues/new).
 Read the logs carefully, they always give hint if something's missing, a setting not set, something wrong.

-If there's no errors and Alice seems to start fine, the last log line, on first boot, should be something like
+If there're no errors and Alice seems to start fine, the last log line, on first boot, should be something like

 `This satellite is not yet registered for Project Alice.
 Searching for main unit`